Welcome to my first recap of RuPaul’s Drag Race All Stars Season 7 – All Winners!

 ‘Cause you can’t fit my legend on TV

 Sadly, Viv completely failed in this challenge – and it’s one of the ones where she really should’ve fought for a win since she’s probably the second or third strongest singer in this cast.

 Her look is too busy and her lyrics aren’t busy enough.
 They don’t say anything.
 They don’t rhyme.
-They feel like the sort of placeholders you write early in the songwriting process when you just need to lock down the chord structure and melody.
-Except, Viv didn’t have to worry about chord structure and the voice-leading of the chords gave her the melody!
+They feel like the sort of placeholders you write early in the songwriting process when you need to lock down the chord structure and melody.
+Except, Viv didn’t have to worry about chord structure and the voice-leading of the existing chords gave her the melody!

 Queen of queens has always been my future

 Since my life found a way, hey, yeah, yeah

 Gonna show what the UK’s got

 I’m ready to start my reign, my reign

 What does “my life found a way” even mean?!
 Is she referring to her sobriety?
 To getting on Drag Race?
 To being born?
 To be fair, “future” is a hard word to rhyme, so she didn’t exactly set herself up for success there.
 Also, are we supposed to think “reign” is completely the rhyme from the “yeah yeah”?
 It’s been an eternity since that line, in songwriting time.

 Let’s try a slight rewrite, shall we?